PewDiePie Beats T-Series, Becomes Biggest YouTube Channel Again

 “We're on the brink of becoming the world's biggest @YouTube channel.
 We can make history,” Kumar wrote on Twitter.

-As per the latest data from YouTube, PewDiePie currently has over 92,420,500 subscribers, whereas T-Series is accounting for 92,271,900 subscribers with a gap of just under 150,000 subscribers between the two.
+As per the latest data from YouTube, PewDiePie currently has over 92,464,500 subscribers, whereas T-Series is accounting for 92,304,900 subscribers with a gap of just over 160,000 subscribers between the two.
 With PewDiePie currently also leading in the average new subscribers per minute, it remains unclear when T-Series will able get the title spot back.